WestJet: Fleet strategy

 In late December 2016, 77% of WestJet pilots approved a new deal that will increase pay for pilots flying wide-body aircraft such as the Boeing 767, Boeing 787 or Airbus A330.
 In a statement, the airline said that it was seeking more large aircraft intending to add new destinations.
 Saretsky also stated that he hoped for wide-body growth to be responsible, but quick.
 As of May 2, 2017, WestJet announced the purchase of up to 20 Boeing 787-9 Dreamliner aircraft; 10 were firm orders with deliveries from 2019 through 2021, and 10 were options for delivery between 2020 and 2024.
-WestJet ended up only purchasing seven Boeing 787-9 aircraft and cancelled the remaining orders.
-It is believed that the cancelled Boeing 787 orders may have been converted to Boeing 737 MAX orders instead.
+WestJet ended up only taking delivery of seven Boeing 787-9 aircraft and cancelling the remaining three aircraft (two of which fully built and furnished) from the original order, citing a shifting fleet and network strategy.
+In 2022, WestJet and the Government of Alberta signed a partnership deal that would, among other things, hub all 787 intercontinental flying out of Calgary and, in the following years, launched new direct long-haul routes from Calgary (including to Tokyo Narita and Seoul Incheon), quickly running into fleet constraints and operational issues with high aircraft utilization, a lack of spare aircraft, and the inability to launch any additional long haul routes.
+Thus, in September 2025, it was confirmed that the airline would place a further order for 7 787-9s with options for four more, in addition to 65 more MAX 10s (plus 20 options) which the airline was now the launch customer for.

 Historical fleet

-Many of the first planes in WestJet's fleet were Boeing 737-200s, with their registrations including the letters "WJ" in them.
-For example, C-FCWJ, C-FGWJ, C-FIWJ, C-FKWJ, C-FLWJ, C-GGWJ, and multiple more.
-This theme did not continue with the rest of the aircraft entering the fleet later on.

 In 2003 and 2004, WestJet donated two of its 737-200s to post-secondary schools in western Canada, one to the British Columbia Institute of Technology and a second to the Southern Alberta Institute of Technology's Art Smith Aero Centre.
 In early 2005, it was announced that the Boeing 737 fleet would be retired and replaced by newer, more fuel-efficient 737 Next Generation series aircraft.
 On July 12, 2005, WestJet announced that it had completed the sale of its remaining 737-200 to Miami-based Apollo Aviation Group.
-On January 9, 2006, the last Boeing 737-200 was flown during a fly-by ceremony at the WestJet hangar in Calgary, piloted by WestJet founder Don Bell and was a charter flight from Las Vegas to Calgary.

 Boeing's 767s were first introduced to test the demand of flights to Europe, mainly to see if they could be successful with the routes.
 These 767s were acquired from Qantas, which had recently entirely retired their fleet of 767s.
 In July 2020, WestJet retired their fleet of four Boeing 767-300ER aircraft due to the COVID-19 pandemic.
 In January 2021, it was announced that the four 767-300 aircraft from WestJet were to be among a total of 11 to be purchased by Amazon and converted to freight use.
-As the testing was over, WestJet was comfortable with the European-Canadian market and would later utilize Boeing 787-9s, as pictured above.
+As the testing was over, WestJet was comfortable with the European-Canadian market and would later utilize Boeing 787-9s.

-In the past, WestJet operated the following aircraft: